 Credit unions are similar to traditional banks in many ways.
 They provide customers with standard savings and checking accounts, as well as CD and money market accounts, and can offer mortgage, home equity, personal and car loans.

 But because they are based on a not-for-profit business model, their users are spared a lot of the fees and hassles big bank customers often face.
 They tend to offer terms and options that are more customer-friendly than other banks.

 Most pride themselves on a business model that prioritizes people over profits.
-Indeed, according to a recent survey, credit union customers rated their overall satisfaction at 83 percent (13 percent higher than the industry average and 13 percent higher than the highest ranking bank).
+Indeed, according to a recent survey, credit union customers rated their overall satisfaction at 87 percent (8 percent higher than the industry average and 13 percent higher than the highest ranking bank).

 Think a credit union is the right choice for you and your household?
-Check out these picks from Nerd Wallet for the best military credit unions.
-Or visit asmarterchoice.org, an advocate of switching to credit unions that offers a free search tool to help you find the best credit union for your financial situation.
+Visit asmarterchoice.org, an advocate of switching to credit unions that offers a free search tool to help you find the best credit union for your financial situation.

 To keep costs low, credit unions tend to offer fewer products and services than for-profit financial institutions.
 This usually means fewer account types and less of an emphasis on emerging technologies (such as mobile banking apps).
 Credit unions may not offer the same financial advising services that most bigger banks provide.

 Credit unions also tend to have fewer physical branches and ATM locations that traditional banks.
-In late 2011, there were 7,094 federally-insured credit unions, compared to more than 95,000 traditional banks.
-While some credit unions partner with ATM services to offer greater access to members, having to track down a place to make in-person transactions can be a hassle, especially if you’re traveling outside the area where your credit union is located.
+In June 2015, there were 6,159 federally-insured credit unions, compared to more than 95,000 traditional banks.
+While some credit unions partner with ATM services to offer greater access to members, having to track down a place to make in-person transactions can be a hassle, especially if you're traveling outside the area where your credit union is located.

 Not sure a credit union is right for you, but still wanting to ditch your big bank?
 Try one of these online-only banking alternatives, many of which have little to no fees attached.